 - jembe lako, majembe yako (your hoe, your hoes)

-Verbal Subject Agreement
+Verbal Subject Agreement in the Swahili Li-Ya Noun Class

 The verbal subject agreement prefixes for the Li-Ya class are the same as its name, li- in the singular and ya– in the plural.